DAOInsure/DAOInsure/README.md

 * [Metamask](https://metamask.io) (Wallet Provider)
 * [Portis](https://portis.io) (Wallet Provider)
 * [The Graph](https://thegraph.com/) (Index the sum of streams using Superfluid Subgraph on Polygon Mumbai Testnet and render the statistics on a React-Nivo PieChart in the Dashboard.)
+* [Slate](https://slate.host)(Slate is a new file-sharing network built on Filecoin that makes it possible for people to collect, organize, and link files together.)
+* [StakeDAO](https://stakedao.org/)(Stake DAO is a non-custodial platform where you can do more with your money.
+Easily grow, track, and control your assets right from your wallet.
+We use StakeDAO to earn yield on Deposit using StakeDAO strategies)
 * [Chakra-UI](https://chakra-ui.com) (CSS framework)
 * [ReactJS](https://reactjs.org/) (web UI)
 * [Nivo](https://nivo.rocks/) (nivo provides a rich set of dataviz components, built on top of the awesome d3 and Reactjs libraries.)
+* [GCP](https://cloud.google.com/gcp)(We used a serverless function of our external adapter on GCP)

 ## Getting Started